US STOCKS-Wall St steadies after Lighthizer, Powell, Cohen testimonies

 By Sinéad Carew

-NEW YORK, Feb 27 (Reuters) - The S&P 500 flitted between positive and negative territory on Wednesday afternoon but was well above its session low after testimonies to U.S. Congress from trade and central bank officials as well as President Donald Trump’s former lawyer brought few surprises.
+NEW YORK, Feb 27 (Reuters) - The S&P 500 closed down slightly on Wednesday but well above its session low after testimonies to U.S. Congress from trade and central bank officials as well as President Donald Trump’s former lawyer brought few major surprises.

 U.S. trade representative Robert Lighthizer told a congressional hearing the United States and China still had hard work ahead to settle their trade dispute in his first public comments since Trump announced a delay to Chinese import tariffs on Sunday.